 bank accounts will be opened for you with the help of the agent

-as soon as you decide to buy.
+send your pocket money too after you have made your purchase.
 This can save you a lot of extra

 expense using High St banks which are notorious for charging high